 Using the leaves and trimmings from around your yard is one of the best ways to recycle and add vital nutrients to your garden beds.
-It’s low cost, efficient, and adds water retention qualities to your soil.
+It’s low cost, efficient, and moisture retentive.
 Additionally, these can be used as mulch and compost!
 Keep in mind, the number of leaves and trimmings available can change from year to year and season to season.
 So you might have plenty one time but not enough the next.
 There also may be stray grass or weed seeds that get in there and introduce unwanted plants into your garden.

 If you’re lucky enough to have access to fresh manure, you have one of the best resources for a garden.
 Raw manure adds nitrogen, phosphorous, and potassium to your soil, which are the three most important things to have in healthy soil.
 You might even have access to manure from your own animals!
 This is a low-cost and waste-reducing way to add essential ingredients to your soil.
 You can also buy manure in bags at the garden center if you don’t have access to it fresh.
 This is still fantastic for your garden but less great for your wallet.

 You might have heard of worm farming, and vermicomposting is the fancy word for it.
 This is when you let earthworms decompose organic material.
-The worms eat, digest, and excrete the material and they produce castings, which are nutrient-dense, all-natural miracle grow.
+The worms eat, digest, and excrete the material and they produce castings, which are nutrient-dense and all-natural.
 To get these excellent earthworm castings, you can either start your own earthworm farm or purchase a bag of castings at your local garden center.

 The best time to add compost to your garden is early spring or about one to two weeks before you plan to plant.
 This gives the compost enough time to settle into your soil and start adding its vital nutrients to the rest of the garden bed.
 You can add compost by hand or dump it and use a rake to move it around and mix it into the topsoil of your garden.

-Too much of any nutrient can inhibit the plant’s ability to absorb other vital minerals and vitamins that the plant needs.
+Too much of any nutrient can inhibit a plant’s ability to absorb other vital minerals and vitamins.
 Instead of applying a lot of compost at once, using the appropriate amount of compost over time provides your plants with a balanced amount of nutrients and promotes healthy and happy plants.

 Knowing when and how to feed your plants is a critical factor in the success of your garden.
-It doesn’t matter if you’re growing vegetables or flowers, learning the different types of compost and when and how to use them makes you a better gardener.
+It doesn’t matter if you’re growing vegetables or flowers: Learning about the different types of compost and when and how to use them makes you a better gardener.